geeklearningio/gl-swagger-generator/README.md

 Jane is an [OpenAPI Specification](https://www.openapis.org/) client generator.
 It uses templates written in Handlebars to generate a client code base in various languages.

-The initial release is focused on providing a strong support of csharp/netstandard1.3 and typescript.
+The initial release is focused on providing a strong support of C# .NET Standard 1.3 and TypeScript.

 # Basic usage

-To generate the api client, you need to give it 2 things:
+To generate the API client, you need to give it two things:
-- The *swagger json file* of your api, defining all the available methods.
+- The *swagger json file* of your API, defining all the available methods.
 - A *configuration json file*, specifying some options for your client generation.

 A configuration file looks like this: